nsavageJVM/spark-dev/README.md

 ## Binary classification with the Logistic model

-Good things in Math are always simple,
+Simple code

 ### Training

-get a bunch of data and label it, ie add a binary classification {0,1}
+Basic idea get a bunch of data and label it, ie add a binary classification {0,1}
-make the usuall statistical assumptions D(x,y) -> N(mu, theta) -> N(0,1)
+make some statistical assumptions D(x,y) -> N(mu, theta) -> N(0,1)
 create a model (train)

 ### Estimation

-if your data is not numerical convert it to a numerical representation (hash) fit some other data and based on your model, and using  some associated statistical test based on your assumptions make a decision about the data point ( classify it)
+if your data is not numerical convert it to a numerical representation (hash) fit some other data and based on your model, and using  some associated statistical test based on your assumptions make a decision about the data point

-Spark does this very well for you with their Data Pipelines see this in com.logistic.BasicRunner
+Spark makes this easy for you with their Data Pipelines see this in com.logistic.BasicRunner

 #### Comment